RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ## How it started
-On April 1st I started my new job at Xpirit as an Azure & DevOps Consultant.
+On April 1st, I started my new job at [Xpirit](https://www.xpirit.com) as an Azure & DevOps Consultant.
 As part of the Managed Services team I will focus on implementing and monitoring Azure infrastructure.
 During my second week my teammates said: "Create the Infrastructure as Code (IaC) for the Logic Apps".
 "It is going to be fun", they said...
 And yes, fun it was, especially when I finally made it work!